igorlima/unapologetic-snippets/docs/algorithms-data-structures/index.md

 - Generators provide less power than coroutines, because only the top-most frame in the coroutine is allowed to yield.
 That frame is moved back and forth between an object and the call stack to suspend and resume it.

 Coroutines are a useful building block for writing programs that want concurrency for program structuring but not for parallelism.

+## Bitwise Operations

+Bitwise operators are characters that represent actions (bitwise operations) to be performed on single bits.
+They operate at the binary level and perform operations on bit patterns that involve the manipulation of individual bits.

+- bitwise operations in Python

 ## Data Science Notebook